supratikchatterjee16/diwier/README.md

-# prep_db
+# DI-WIER

-Utility for managing data in RDBMS systems.
-Prepares cross DB migrations, purging, backup and major change scripts accounting for constraints.
+A controlled algorithm generation mechanism for massive data operations between one or more RDBMS systems.